szktkyk/gene-disease-linker/README.md

 ## How to use
 1. python 01_pfocr2ensg.py *the disease keyword*
 2. python 02_rnadisease2ensg.py *DOID* *(int) score (Annotation score between 0 and 1.)*
+    - Look for the DOID (Disease Ontology ID) from this website (https://disease-ontology.org/)
 3. python 03_mirtex2ensg.py *the disease keyword*
 4. python 04_disgenet2ensg.py *ncit disease ID* *score (to filter genes)*
+    - Look for ncit disease ID from this website (http://linkedlifedata.com/)
 5. python 05_pubchem2ensg.py *pubchem disease ID*
-    - Download pc_disease.ttl.gz from this URL (https://pubchem.ncbi.nlm.nih.gov/docs/rdf-disease) and look for the disease ID
+    - Download pc_disease.ttl.gz from this website (https://pubchem.ncbi.nlm.nih.gov/docs/rdf-disease) and look for the disease ID
 6. python 06_RankingGenes.py *path to your text file including a list of genes* *output_filename*